Justice Secretary warns of ‘moment of reckoning’ for grooming gangs scandal

 As well as the national audit, which will look at the scale, nature and profile of group-based abuse, including offender characteristics, the Government has also announced support for five local inquiries in areas like Oldham.

-But it has resisted pressure from political opponents and some victims to commission another full national inquiry, saying its focus is on implementing recommendations made by Prof Jay’s 2022 report.
+But it has resisted calls to commission another full national inquiry, saying its focus is on implementing recommendations made by Prof Jay’s 2022 report.